jimgarrett123/auto-install-demo/README.md

 Auto Install IoT Demo with OpenShift
 =========================================
-This project adds IoT demo to the original OpenShift install demo from Eric, Andrew.
+This project adds IoT demo to the [OpenShift install demo](https://github.com/redhatdemocentral/ocp-install-demo).
 It first installs OpenShift on the local system and then creates IoT demo project to this OpenShift instance.
+All of this is done by running just one script (thanks Eric, Andrew!).

 This project requires a docker engine, OpenShift command line tools and VirtualBox, but these checks happen when you run the installation and point you to what is missing.